Active Retrieval Augmented Generation: Introduction

-Several attempts have been made to build systems that retrieve multiple times throughout generation.
-These attempts include methods that \emph{passively} utilize the past context (e.g., previous sentences or tokens) to retrieve additional information at a fixed interval (e.g., every sentence or every few tokens) \cite{knnlm-2020-khandelwal,retro-borgeaud-2022,icrlm-ram-2023,ircot-trivedi-2022} which might not accurately reflect what LMs intend to generate in the future or retrieve at inappropriate points.
-Some works in multihop QA address multiple information needs by decomposing the full question into sub-questions, each of which is used to retrieve extra information~\cite{selfask-press-2022,react-yao-2022,decomp-khot-2022,dsp-khattab-2022}.
+Several attempts have been made to retrieve multiple times throughout generation.
+These attempts include methods that passively use the past context to retrieve additional information at a fixed interval \cite{knnlm-2020-khandelwal,retro-borgeaud-2022,icrlm-ram-2023,ircot-trivedi-2022} which might not accurately reflect what LMs intend to generate in the future or retrieve at inappropriate points.
+Some works in multihop QA decompose the full question into sub-questions, each of which is used to retrieve extra information~\cite{selfask-press-2022,react-yao-2022,decomp-khot-2022,dsp-khattab-2022}.